amaarora/amaarora.github.io/_posts/2020-10-19-metric_learning.md

 ![](/images/center_loss.png "eq-1 Center Loss")

+### A simple example on how to calculate class centers
 To understand the center loss simply, let's look at an example below:

 ![](/images/center_loss.jpg "fig-3 Center Loss Explained")